MarkusJx/datagen/docs/pages/docs/plugins/default/upload.md

 | `timeout`             | `u64`                                                                       | The timeout in milliseconds.                                                                                                                               | `infinite` |
 | `auth`                | [`AuthArgs`](#authargs)                                                     | The authentication method to use.                                                                                                                          | `none`     |
 | `uploadIn`            | [`UploadIn`](#uploadin)                                                     | The data to upload.                                                                                                                                        | `body`     |

+### `URL`

+The `URL` type is used to specify the URL to upload the data to.

+It is defined as follows: `String | Map<String, String>`.

+If a string is provided, it will be used as the URL.
+If a map is provided, the first type in the generated schema must be an [`object`](../../generators/object.mdx) where each key in the map is a field in the object and the value is the URL to use for that field.
+If `splitTopLevelArray` is set to `true`, any top-level array in the object will be split into multiple requests, with each element in the array being uploaded to the URL specified in the map.

 ### `HttpMethod`